-An Overview of Food Safety and the FSMA Produce Safety Rule (Basic) Phil Tocco, On-Farm Food Safety Educator and Heather Borden, Produce Safety Logistics Coordinator, Michigan State University Extension.
+Produce Safety and Microbial Risk Management Involving Food Safety (Basic) Phil Tocco, On-Farm Food Safety Educator, Michigan State University Extension; and Heather Borden, Produce Safety Logistics Coordinator, Michigan State University Extension.

 - Chair: Rich Mahaney, PEM, Mahaney Loss Control Services

 - Mary Carper, CSP, Zeeland Farm Services, Inc.

 - Stan Moore, MSU Extension Farm Management Educator

 - Anthony Oliveri, PhD, MPH, Michigan State University